tetrix1993/moe_scraper/README.md

 <summary>Click to expand...</summary>
 <br/>

-[Dezaegg](http://dezaegg.com/) is a website selling anime merchandises manufactured by License Agent.
+[Dezaegg](http://dezaegg.com/) is a Japanese website selling anime merchandises manufactured by License Agent.
 The Item ID can be retrieved from the item URL.
 E.g. `77135` in the URL `http://dezaegg.com/products/detail.php?product_id=77135`

 #### function dezaegg_download_images
 The `dezaegg_download_images` function accepts two arguments: